wandapcguide/blog/content/post/show_album_art_on_ncmpcpp/index.md

 song_window_title_format = " {%a} - {%t}"
 ```
-<p>2. and copy this code and save as art.sh to ~/ncmpcpp and making that script is executable by use that command chmod +x art.sh</p>
+2. and copy this code and save as art.sh to ~/ncmpcpp and making that script is executable by use that command chmod +x art.sh

 ```
 #!/bin/bash